stanford-rc/www.sherlock.stanford.edu/src/docs/concepts.md

 ## Sherlock, a shared resource

-Sherlock is a shared compute cluster available for use by all Stanford faculty members and their research teams to support sponsored research.
+Sherlock is a shared compute cluster available for use by all Stanford faculty members and their research teams to support departmental or sponsored research.

 !!! warning "Sherlock is a resource for research"